YOU CAN CURE

 Sleep loss does not lead to overeating and obesity, click here.

-For information on CBT for insomnia treatment and clinicians in your area, click here.
+For information on CBT-I treatment and clinicians in your area, click here.

-Read the stories in the New York Times about CBT for insomnia, Dr. Jacobs, and the Conquering Insomnia program, click here, and click here.
+Read the stories in the New York Times about CBT-I, Dr. Jacobs, and the Conquering Insomnia program, click here, and click here.

 Read about the Conquering Insomnia program in the Incidental Economist, click here.

-New research proves effectiveness of online CBT for insomnia, click here.
+New research proves effectiveness of online CBT-I, click here.